cdalas2/AcademicWebsite/content/cv/experience.md

 ---
-# An instance of the Experience widget.
+# An instance of the Experience Two Column widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: experience
+widget: github.Chrede88.experience-two-column

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
 weight: 10

 title: Experience
 subtitle:

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format
 date_format: Jan 2006